mwinn53/GetAndCleanData_Assignment1/CodeBook.md

     STANDING
     LAYING

- ## Table field
+## TABLE FIELD

-The values in the table field are the mean values of the 66 extracted
-    variables (mean and std) for the experiment.
+    The values in the table field are the mean values of the 66 extracted variables (mean and std) for the experiment.